 A paradigm is a belief about what the world is like.
 You can tell what people believe by watching what they do, because they always behave consistently with their deeply held beliefs.
-It is not necessarily what they say they believe, but what they really believe that counts.
-Chris Argyris has called these beliefs one's theory espoused as opposed to one's theory in practice.
-(Overcoming Organizational Defenses, 1990).
+It is not necessarily what they say they believe but what they really believe that counts.
+Chris Argyris, in his book Overcoming Organizational Defenses: Facilitating Organization Learning, has called these beliefs one's theory espoused as opposed to one's theory in practice.
 To illustrate, a fellow who attended my seminar on the tools of project management later told me that, upon returning to work, he immediately convened a meeting of his project team to prepare a plan.
 His boss called him out of the conference room.

 "What are you doing?" asked the boss.
 "Planning our project," explained the fellow.
 "Oh, you don't have time for that nonsense," his boss told him.
 "Get them out of the conference room so they can get the job done!"

-It is clear that his boss didn't believe in planning, which raises the question, Why did he send the fellow to a training program if he really didn't believe in what is taught?
+It is clear that his boss didn't believe in planning, which raises this question: Why did he send the fellow to a training program if he really didn't believe in what is taught?
 Go figure.